 The Cellular Immunotherapy Market size was estimated at USD 11.89 billion in 2024 and expected to reach USD 13.29 billion in 2025, at a CAGR 12.03% to reach USD 23.52 billion by 2030.

-Introduction to the Evolving Landscape of Cellular Immunotherapy
+Harnessing the Promise of Cellular Immunotherapy

 This comprehensive research report categorizes the Cellular Immunotherapy market into clearly defined segments, providing a detailed analysis of emerging trends and precise revenue forecasts to support strategic decision-making.